Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 Currently the following method is used to define the config:
 * B"robotType=5BarParallelScara"
 * Dn and Dn+1 specifies the connected actuators to drive the two arms.
-The Dm xtr (= DH a) parameter specifies the proximal arm lenghts
+The Dn xtr (= DH a) parameter specifies the proximal arm lenghts
 * Dn+2 and Dn+3 are the passive driven arms connected to Dn and Dn+1 respectively.
 Dn+2 and Dn+3 are then connected to close the chain.
 The xtr (= DH a) parameter specify the distal arm lengths from hinge to hinge (the hotend has an additional distance in cantilevered case)
 * workmode and cantilevered modes are specified through special P parameters (tbd), same with angle restrictions
 * the Z axis is specified like a normal prismatic axis